banister/plymouth/README.md

 Travis Compatibility
 ---

-To prevent plymouth messing up testing on [travis](http://travis-ci.org/), add the following to your `.travis.yml` file:
+To prevent plymouth messing up testing on [travis](http://travis-ci.org/), add the following line to your `.travis.yml` file:

 ```
 env: USE_PLYMOUTH="no"